danbev/learning-openssl/notes/rsa.md

 In this case we create a bit string as large as the modulus, so a bit string of size 14 in our current example.
 This is padded before encrypion.
-The bits need to be random or otherwise they would just be the same problem as before, so there OAEP needs some form of pseudorandom number generator.
+The bits need to be random or otherwise they would just be the same problem as before, so OAEP needs some form of pseudorandom number generator.

 I've see the following in books/blogs etc describing padding:
 ```